kahunacohen/real-world-fp/README.md

 ### Sort by Last Name

 Now we have a filtered array of censored employee objects.
 We need to sort the objects by last name.
-Essentially, we can re-use the sorting function we wrote earlier, leveraging `Array.sort`:
+We can re-use the sorting function we wrote earlier, leveraging `Array.sort`:

 ```js
 const sortByLastName = (employees) => {